k8gb-io/k8gb/docs/migration_acceptance.md

 5. Existing canonical GSLB is not overwritten.
 6. Already migrated legacy objects are ignored.
 7. Legacy deletion path removes migration finalizer after cleanup.
+8. Embedded migration does not fail if the Ingress is missing.
+9. OwnerReference cleanup also runs for already-migrated embedded legacy objects.
+10. Finalizer cleanup does not block deletion when embedded Ingress is missing.

 ## Prerequisites